SailorFanTalk

 The following tactical analysis is from Zach Wu, who’s not a Sailors fan, but we just thought it would be good for someone without rose-tinted glasses to analyse the tactics of our games.
 We hope to make this a regular column so that we can better appreciate what is going on in our games from a tactical perspective.

 This was new coach Rankovic’s first match at home while Brunei DPMM was coming off an admirable result, drawing against Albirex.
-LCS set up in their expected lineup, with the only surprise being debutant Bailey Wright replacing Hariss rather than Lionel.
+LCS set up in their expected lineup, with the only surprise being debutant Bailey Wright replacing Hariss Harun rather than Lionel.
 DPMM on the other hand brought in Helmi Zambin for Azizi Ali.
 Everyone thought that this match would be a foregone conclusion, but wow did it knock our socks off.

 First Half